antlionguard/antlionguard/README.md

 I'm a frontend developer at @StartupCentrum.
 Currently working with Nuxt2/3 with typescript.

-Also photography is my favourite hobby.
-And i'm a huge Formula 1 fan.
+Also photography and racing simulations are my favourite hobbies.
+And i'm a huge Formula 1(Redbull Racing/MV1) fan :)

 in shortly...